dzzhyk/mine-spring/README.md

 In order to make it easier for everyone to try this project,

-I made a maven archetype `mine-springframework-archetype` based on this project for you.
+I made a maven archetype `mine-spring-archetype` based on this project for you.

 Everyone can use this maven-archetype to quickly get started with this project.